tunjan/tunjan.github.io/src/mental.md

 - **Description** : Articulate your values.
 Make sure you can edit them, they will evolve.

-- **Examples** : valuing poeple for their character not for their clothes. avoiding harm to others (including animals and earth).
+- **Examples** : valuing people for their character not for their clothes. avoiding harm to others (including animals and earth).

 ### The Hierarchy